Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

     background-color: lightgreen;
 }
 ```
-**Explanation**: Here, the `.container` is designated as a flex container using `display: flex;`.
-The `.left-side` maintains a constant width of 200px.
-The `.right-side` utilizes `flex-grow: 1;` to automatically expand and occupy the remaining space in the container, ensuring a responsive layout.
+**Explanation**: The `.container` uses `display: flex;` to become a flex container.
+The `.left-side` has a fixed width of 200px, ensuring stability, while the `.right-side` uses `flex-grow: 1;` to adapt and fill the remaining space, maintaining responsiveness as the viewport size changes.

-### Grid Layout
+**Grid Layout**
-The CSS Grid Layout is particularly useful for managing more complex and fine-grained layouts.
-It provides direct control over both rows and columns.
+The CSS Grid Layout provides precise control over layout grids, suitable for complex arrangements.

 ```css
 .container {